Santa Monica, California: Gang activity

 The Pico neighborhood of Santa Monica (south of the Santa Monica Freeway) experiences some gang activity.
 The city estimates there are about 50 gang members based in Santa Monica, although some community organizers dispute this claim.
 Gang activity has been prevalent for decades in the Pico neighborhood.

 In October 1998, alleged Culver City 13 gang member Omar Sevilla of Culver City was killed.
 A couple of hours after the shooting of Sevilla, German tourist Horst Fietze was killed.
-Several days later Juan Martin Campos, a Santa Monica city employee, was shot and killed.
+Several days later, Juan Martin Campos, a Santa Monica city employee, was shot and killed.
 Police believe this was a retaliatory killing in response to Sevilla's killing.
 Less than 24 hours later, Javier Cruz was wounded in a drive-by shooting outside his home on 17th and Michigan.

 In 1998, there was a double homicide in the Westside Clothing store on Lincoln Boulevard.
 During the incident, Culver City gang members David "Puppet" Robles and Jesse "Psycho" Garcia entered the store masked and began opening fire, killing Anthony and Michael Juarez.
 Police say the incident was in retaliation for a shooting committed by the Santa Monica 13 gang days before the Juarez brothers were shot down.

+Homeless population

+In 2022, there were 826 homeless individuals in Santa Monica.

 Economy

-Santa Monica is home to the headquarters of many notable businesses, such as Beachbody, Fatburger, Hulu, Illumination, Otter Media, Lionsgate, Macerich, Miramax, CBS Media Ventures, the RAND Corporation, Saban Capital Group, The Recording Academy (which presents the annual Grammy Awards), TOMS Shoes, and Universal Music Group.
+Santa Monica is home to the headquarters of many notable businesses, such as Beachbody, Fatburger, Hulu, Illumination, Otter Media, Lionsgate, Macerich, Miramax, CBS Media Ventures, Skydance Media the RAND Corporation, Saban Capital Group, The Recording Academy (which presents the annual Grammy Awards), TOMS Shoes, and Universal Music Group.
 Atlantic Aviation is at the Santa Monica Airport.
 The National Public Radio member station KCRW is on the Santa Monica College campus.
 VCA Animal Hospitals is just outside the eastern city limit.

-A number of game development studios are based in Santa Monica, making it a major location for the industry.
+Several videogame development studios are based in Santa Monica, making it a major location for the industry.
 These include: